britram/rains-prototype/draft-trammell-rains-protocol.md

 Shards within a Zone are "contained Shards", and can inherit values from their containing Zone.
-A contained Shard MUST contain the content (23) key, and MAY contain the signatures (0) and shard-range(11) keys.
+A contained Shard MUST contain the content (23) key, and MAY contain the shard-range(11) key.
 It MAY contain subject- zone (4) and context (6) keys, but in this case the values of these keys MUST be identical to the values in the containing Zone.

+A contained Shard SHOULD contain the signatures (0) key if it also contains a shard-range (11) key, since an unsigned contained Shard cannot be used by a RAINS server to answer a query for nonexistence; it must be returned in a signed Zone.

 The value of the content (23) key is an array of Assertion bodies as defined in {#cbor-assertion}.